 How to Hire Restaurant Staff & Utilize Staff With Limited Resources

-Tips and best practices for hiring new employees to cross-training and retaining valuable staff
+Tips and best practices for hiring new employees and retaining valuable staff.

 A restaurant’s staff is not just a collection of workers, it’s the restaurant’s power source.
 Without productive and empowered employees, a restaurant simply cannot succeed.
 When retained, engaged and well-trained, a restaurant’s staff ensures quality, consistency and a reliable guest experience – delivering delicious dishes and a high level of service time after time.

 Unfortunately, the restaurant industry is facing a crisis of staffing as the world emerges from the impact of the pandemic.
 Many of those who worked in restaurants before 2020 have left the industry for different opportunities, and those who remain are expecting higher wages, benefits and opportunities for growth from their employers.